alexs2112/University-Notes/ARKY325/09 - Ancient Egypt Early Dynasty, 2nd Intermediate.md

  - As more people were wealthy, they began to demand privileges that Old Kingdom reserved for the elite
  - Nature of Egyptian society was sustained (religion, hierarchy)
 	 - Vibrant culture of ordinary people continued
-	 - Not a breakdown of Egyption society
+	 - Not a breakdown of Egyptian society

 ### The Middle Kingdom
  - 2040-1640 BCE